 The start of the takeaway is to keep the back of the left hand aimed at the target keep the arm straight and turn the shoulders.

 The power of the drive will come from the shoulders uncoiling rather than trying to hit the ball through the arms.
 Tips on club selection.

 The distance of the backswing is controlled by the position of the hands on the club handle.

 The hands should be quiet but positioned in such a way as to avoid allowing the club to over-swing.

 Many novices wrongly assume that the further back they take the club the more distance they will gain with the ball.
 The opposite is true.

 A short backswing will generate more power and give greater accuracy.
 This can be extended once you feel confident and balanced.
 Stableford scoring is explained here.

 The whole point of the two previous sections of takeaway and backswing is to make sure you are in the correct position at impact.

-Keeping the weight centrally balanced allowing the clubface to return to a position as the shoulder turns on the downswing and bringing the straight left arm through to point of contact.
+Keeping the weight centrally balanced allows the clubface to return to a position as the shoulder turns on the downswing and brings the straight left arm through to point of contact.

 An ideal downswing will bring the hands in front of the impact on the ball.
 Allowing the club to do the work will result in solid contact providing you have maintained your stance.